TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Cross_Product.md

 ::::

 In {numref}`Chapter %s <Chapter:Determinants>` we will take a look at the determinant of a matrix.
-For $2 \times 2$ matrices the definition is as follows.
+For $2 \times 2$-matrices the definition is as follows.

 ::::{prf:definition}
 :label: Def:CrossProduct:2x2determinant